Blog

 Finasteride is FDA-approved and proven to slow hair loss and stimulate hair growth in men (it’s not approved for female pattern hair loss, though).

-As noted, finasteride requires a prescription (yep, we got you covered there) and can be used in tandem with topical minoxidil.
-In fact, a meta-analysis on the efficacy of minoxidil and finasteride found that the combo of oral finasteride and topical minoxidil is more effective than either on its own.
+A meta-analysis on the efficacy of minoxidil and finasteride found that the combo of oral finasteride and topical minoxidil is more effective than either on its own.

 Finasteride-Minoxidil Combo Spray

 Topical finasteride and minoxidil are like the Bert and Ernie of the hair world.
 They’re different, but they jive.
-Our quick-drying spray contains 3% finasteride and 6% minoxidil — since it contains finasteride, you’ll need a prescription.

 Minoxidil and finasteride both work — studies show that topical finasteride decreases hair loss and increases hair count.
-Minoxidil, on the other hand, dilates blood vessels, which brings blood, nutrients and oxygen to the scalp.
+Minoxidil, on the other hand, dilates blood vessels, which brings blood, nutrients, and oxygen to the scalp.

-One small study showed that the two combined didn’t cause sexual side effects.
+One small study showed that the two medications combined didn’t cause sexual side effects.
 This is sometimes a concern when using finasteride.

 Volumizing Hair Products